 - Les Trois Dômes – High in the Sofitel hotel, you find elevated, Michelin-starred dining as well as delightful views.
 The seasonal menu is just €36 for 2 courses.
-4-minute walk (0.2 mile).
+(0.2 mile).

 - Flair – Fabulous ‘bistronomique’ French/Japanese fusion from local heavyweights Christian Têtedoie and Hiroyuki Watanabe.
-10-minute walk (0.5 mile).
+(0.5 mile).

 - Cinq Mains – Neo-bistro serving beautiful looking modern French cuisine.
 On a sunny day, opt for the outdoor seating with views of the river.
-11-minute walk (0.5 mile).
+(0.5 mile).

 - Daniel et Denise – Expect fantastic versions of hearty Lyonnais bouchon classics such as tablier sapeur (breaded tripe) and pan-fried calf’s liver, and an award-winning pâté en croûte (duck foie gras and veal sweetbread pie).
 No wonder the owner Joseph Viola holds the title of Meilleur Ouvrier de France (Chef of the Year 2004).
 12-minute walk (0.6 mile) to the Vieux Lyon branch on Rue Tramassac.

 - Restaurant Les Loges – The place to go for dramatic fine dining.
-Enjoy bold yet refined Michelin-starred cuisine by chef Anthony Bonnet – think a starter of black truffle, onion cream, and veal sweetbreads – in the glass-roofed Florentine courtyard at the heart of Cour des Loges.
+Enjoy bold yet refined Michelin-starred cuisine by chef Anthony Bonnet – think a starter of black truffle, onion cream, and veal sweetbreads – in the glass-roofed Florentine courtyard at the Hotel Cour des Loges hotel.
 The stunning location is enhanced by candlelight.
 Reservations required.
-17-minute walk (0.8 mile).
+(0.8 mile).

 Best Nearby Bars and Breweries